TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

   All written content is purely fictional.
 I created the written content myself as the company is also fictional.
   - The training section was inspired by a section of tutorial project, [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/tree/main/05-meetup-times), via the Code Institute.
   - A lot of research was placed on [Stack Overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/), [Mozilla Developer](https://developer.mozilla.org/en-US/)
-  - I implemented a 'Scroll to Top Button - [Scroll to Top Button](https://www.youtube.com/watch?v=Vef9bxTilCU&ab_channel=DarkCode)
+  - I implemented a 'Scroll to Top Button' - [Scroll to Top Button](https://www.youtube.com/watch?v=Vef9bxTilCU&ab_channel=DarkCode)
   - Help with Code for the form [Form Code](https://dev.to/uma/responsive-form-using-html-and-css-4l59)
   - [Position Absolute and Relative](https://thoughtbot.com/blog/positioning#position)
   -  [CSS Tricks Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox)